rudky4/PA165---Liquor-bottles-registry/README.md

 You will find web interface of application at: localhost:8080/pa165/

-You should be able to view a list of stores and bottles (no login required).
+You should be able to view a list of stores and bottles, list of manufacturers and bottle types they produce (no login required).
 If you are manufacturer, from police, laboratory or you own some store, just log in and manage what is in your competences.

 Prepared accounts (login/pass): manufacturer/manufacturer, police/police, laboratory/laboratory, store/store.